Dauphine-Digital-Economics/Homework/Prerequisite.md

 The most fundamental commands any Github user needs to master is:
 1. Install Git on your local machine
 2. Connect your local machine to Github
-3. How to clone a respository from online to your local machine
+3. Clone a respository from online to your local machine
-4. How to add and commit the changes locally
+4. Add and commit the changes locally
-5. How to push the changes you made locally back up into the cloud for public consumption
+5. Finally, push the changes you made locally back up into the cloud for public consumption

 These commands are the basics for when you are working alone.
 Once collaboration starts, branching, pull requests and resolving merge conflicts becomes important and will be covered in a later homework.